Oliver-Johnson/tiktodv3/README.md

 1. Git-clone this repo!
 2. Install selenium and pyfiglet using pip!
 3. Download chromedriver as your Chrome Browser version https://chromedriver.chromium.org/downloads and put it on the same folder as the python file
-4. Run the .py file!
+4. Run the tiktodv3.py file!
+5. If you experience problems with this file closing after entering the link run the Slim.py

 ## Note
 The first recaptcha has to be completed manually.